Luis-Varona/MatrixBandwidth.jl/docs/src/index.md

 ## Project status

 The latest stable release of *MatrixBandwidth.jl* is v0.1.3.
 Although several algorithms are still under development, the bulk of the library is already functional and tested.
-I aim to complete development (including documentation and tests) of the remaining algorithms and other utility features by September 2025.
+I aim to complete development (including documentation and tests) of the remaining algorithms and other utility features by October 2025.

 ## Index